Header - Veterans Advantage Financial

 Accurate Cost Projections:

-• Factor in available Part B premium refunds
+• Factor in available opportunities to ensure you’re not overpaying for Part B

 • Account for how VA and TRICARE complement Medicare